KittyMcTophat/smol-yuris-big-adventure-resized/README.md

-# Smol Yuri's Bigger Adventure
+# Smol Yuri's Big Adventure: Resized
 A remake of Smol Yuri's Big Adventure with all new levels as well.

 &nbsp;